4 minutes estimated reading time

-Key takeouts from the Apple special event with a little bit of analysis
+Key takeouts from the Apple special event with a little bit of analysis on Apple Retail.

 First presentation by Angela Ahrendts.
 There is a question of why she hadn’t presented at previous keynotes.
 My read on it is that that the revenue per square foot metric beloved of retail analysts will tumble.
 Apple seems to be taking the mall companies idea of shopping as entertainment and doing it for their individual stores.

 Town hall – what they call the stores internally, bigger focus on engagement rather than transactions – is this an effort to try and recapture cool?

 - Plaza – public private spaces outside the store if possible, interesting implications on future store placements – probably less in malls